sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 <strong>IMPORTANT:</strong><br> By design, the database destination that you configure for write access is not visible in the Sigma connection explorer pane.
 We recommend that you configure a separate database or a database and schema combination for write-access purposes.
 </aside>

 Sigma provides a set of sample data, at no cost, to all customers.
-The sample database is a great way to let new users become familiar with Sigma without having to connect to corporate data.
-The connection is not editable, it can be hidden if desired.
+The sample database is a great way to let new users become familiar with Sigma, without having to connect to corporate data.
+The connection is not editable and it can be hidden if desired.

 <img src="assets/fa9.png" width="600"/>